-Before you get into the whole buying stuff phase, you can get your makerspace started with just a few items.
-Be sure to read our post called How to Create an Inviting Makerspace to get you headed in the right direction.
+Before you get into buying makerspace supplies, you can get your makerspace started with just a few items.
+Read our post called How to Create an Inviting Makerspace to head in the right direction.

-Not everything has to cost money, but a start up fund to help you get organized can help.
+Not everything has to cost money, but a start-up fund helps.
 We used our small funds to buy some containers and a few tools.
 Most of the rest of our items were donated.
 We posted a wish list to our school website and were amazed at the generosity of our parent community.
 Don’t underestimate your local stores, too.
 Many retailers were happy to donate leftover store window display parts and even a set of tools for our students.

 You don’t need to have everything all at once to get going.
 You just need a few scraps and a couple of ideas and technically you have a makerspace.